soranja/pletunia/README.md

 We're planning to develop the project by adding new postcards and sections for postcard construction sets and friendship bracelets.

-After we're done with setting up proper e-commerce functionality (e.g., implementing a payment system, delivery section), we're considering expanding it further.
+After we're done with setting up proper e-commerce functionality (e.g. implementing a shopping cart, payment system, delivery section), we're considering expanding it further.
 We might add a blog, an about us section, and news updates.

 ============